Satanic-Z/Satanic-Z.github.io/_posts/2025-10-16-consensus.md

 2.  **Mildly Adaptive Corruption:** The adversary can change which nodes are corrupted during execution, but they *cannot* corrupt an honest node *after* it has sent a message.
 3.  **Strongly Adaptive Corruption:** The adversary has the power to corrupt a node *after* it has already sent a message.

 I'll admit my understanding of this area is still developing, and I don't have a crystal-clear intuition yet.
-My current understanding is that HotStuff is secure against a strongly adaptive adversary, while protocols in the Algorand family are secure against a mildly adaptive one.
-If I've made any mistakes here, please correct me in the comments.

 #### A3: Cryptography Assumptions

 Why do we use signatures?
 What is the role of a hash function?
-For these topics, I highly recommend the work of Sisi Chen and Xuechao Wang, two incredibly gifted researchers who are currently pushing the frontiers of cryptography.
+For these topics, I highly recommend the work of Sisi Duan and Xuechao Wang, two incredibly gifted researchers who are currently pushing the frontiers of uncertified consensus protocols.

 ### B. Important Modules & Concepts